KUSAI00/My_RL_Experiments/README.md

-# 🧠 My_RL_Experiments
+# My_RL_Experiments

-This repository is a collection of Jupyter notebooks where I implement, dissect, and reflect on core RL algorithms—from the classics to the more nuanced.
+This repository is a collection of Jupyter notebooks where I implement, dissect, and reflect on core RL algorithms—from the classics to the modern ones.

 Whether you're a fellow student, a researcher, or just someone curious, I hope this repository offers clarity, and insight.

 ---

-## 🚀 Why This Exists
+## Why This Exists

-As a master's student in Artificial Intelligence with a background in Civil Engineering.
-Reinforcement Learning sits at the intersection of control, decision-making, and curiosity—making it the perfect domain to explore both theory and practice.

 This repo is my way of:
 - **Learning deeply** by building from scratch.